Remind Me Again?

 Here is where you really see the genius of this app.

-If you aren’t already there, tap on a reminder & click the information icon to the right of the reminder. ( more icon)
+If you aren’t already there, tap on a reminder & click the information “more icon” to the right of the reminder.
+(3 little dots)

 This will take you to a Details screen.